 Yoga is not a religion.
 It can be a spiritual experience for some students as it tends to be some of the only time that they have to themselves to listen and be ‘present’ to their bodies.
 When students consistently take an hour away from technology and the responsibilities of constant planning, analysing, judging, criticising, comparing, life feels better and how you feel can be associated with a ‘heightened spirit’ or in other words ‘a happy person’.

 Can I pay by eftpos or credit card?

-Sarah accepts direct deposits and cash and you can view Sarah’s bank details at the bottom of the class timetable.
+Sarah accepts direct deposits and cash and you can view Sarah’s the fees page here.

 I am injured – can I still come to class?

 Yes, Yoga helps us heal.
 If you are injured and you are willing to do modified variations of your practice there will always be more that you can do than you think possible.
 Please just let us know how you are feeling and come to practice.
 The Ashtanga method can accommodate during times of repair, just ask us how.
 If you are tired please come to practice, we can adjust for your energy.
 Listen to your body and practise mindfully.
 If you are sick and contagious please take home practice.
 If you have a fever take rest — no practice.
 In the photos below you’ll see Sandra, after a scooter accident she broke two bones in her foot and was initially unable to come to class.
 Once Sandra started getting used to the cast on her foot, she managed to practice yoga at home, mostly seated postures, but after a couple of weeks when she was allowed to put weight on her foot, she returned to class, and her foot healed up quickly.